What Is a Concussion?

 Concussions are often difficult to identify, because concussion effects can be subtle, or get mistaken for something else.
 For example, your teen might be foggy and irritable due to ordinary sleepiness.
 But if your teen recently had a head injury, those symptoms might suggest a traumatic brain injury.

 Recognizing symptoms in infants and toddlers can be difficult as well, because your child might not be able to describe how they feel.
 A young child who has experienced a traumatic brain injury might have symptoms such as:

 - Changes in play or loss of interest in favorite activities.

 - Excessive crying.

 - Swelling of the scalp or soft spot.

 Concussion Diagnosis and Treatment

 Concussions take time and proper care to heal, but most kids recover fully.
 However, if your child experiences a second concussion before the first has healed, serious and long-lasting symptoms can occur.
-At Gillette Children’s Specialty Healthcare, we provide thorough tests, expert care and consultations about returning to activities.
+At Gillette Children’s, we provide thorough tests, expert care and consultations about returning to activities.

 Here’s is what you can expect: